 - Delay in developing language and speech skills

 - Problems with learning

 - Dyslexia (problems with understanding things, reading)

 A majority of females with XXX syndrome are quite healthy with no apparent signs and symptoms of the disease.
-Therefore, in some cases, this disorder goes unnoticed or undiagnosed, or it is detected only when you go to your doctor for other health issues.
+Therefore, this disorder goes unnoticed or undiagnosed in some cases, or it is detected only when you go to your doctor for other health issues.

 In most cases, this condition comes to light when the parents of such female children notice problems with their child’s growth and development.
 According to research, early detection followed by early intervention can improve the symptoms.

 The triple X syndrome occurs due to a random malfunction when the cells divide, and a girl child receives three X chromosomes (XXX) instead of two (XX).
-If your daughter has XXX trisomy, it is crucial to understand that you could not have prevented it.
-Currently, there are no ways to prevent this condition.
+If a girl child has XXX trisomy, it is crucial to understand that you could not have prevented it.
+Currently, there are no ways to stop this condition.
 If you have a high-risk pregnancy, you should opt for prenatal genetic testing.